 Carers (Scotland) Act 2016

-This Bill attempts to ensure better and more consistent support for adult and young carers, so they can continue to care - if they wish to do so - in better health, and to have a life alongside caring.
+The Carers (Scotland) Act 2016 was passed in the Scottish Parliament on February 4, 2016.
+The Act came in to effect on April 1, 2018 and will ensure better and more consistent support for carers and young carers so that they can continue to care, if they so wish, in better health and to have a life alongside caring.

-Find out more from the Scottish Government on the latest developments regarding the Carers (Scotland) Bill.
+Find out more from the Scottish Government on the latest programmes and initiatives regarding unpaid carers on their website.